Home » Garden » Cut Flower Gardening FAQs: Answers to Your Most Burning Questions

 • And it’s a fun indoor gardening activity to do.

+The cut flower garden layout and how much room you need depends on how much room you have and what you want to grow.
 Research the sizes of flowers you wish to grow and see how much gardening space you have that receives at least 6-8 hours of direct sunlight.
 Because most flowers grown for cutting need lots of sunshine to grow well.

 When Is the Best Time to Cut Fresh Flowers From the Garden?

-That said, it’s OK to cut flowers in the evening as well.
+The ideal time to cut fresh flowers is in the early morning because evenings are cool and they have some morning dew.
+That said, it’s okay to cut flowers in the evening as well.
 Just avoid the heat of the day because they won’t last as long in arrangements.

 Select flowers that recently opened, closely looking at the petals and foliage.
 Choose ones that have some buds because they’ll extend the bloom time in your arrangements.